ryanklee/LLM-Workflow-Director/TEST_PROBLEM_PROGRESS.md

 1. Implement the solutions outlined above in the MockClaudeClient class.
 2. Re-run the tests to verify if the implemented changes resolve the issue.
 3. Analyze the test results and update hypotheses if needed.
+4. If the issue persists, investigate the Model-Specific Behavior Interference hypothesis.

 ## Test Results Tracking